 Payroll software, leave & absence management, expense management, and training management is just some of the software employees need to switch between daily.
 The employee has to continuously enter their credentials.
 This can create frustration, especially since your employee has a higher risk to forget their numerous passwords.
 This is also a complication for the HR director, the CIO, and the employees.
 The solution: single sign-on.
 By unifying the entire ecosystem, the HR Core and EXP platform respond to this challenge.
 Thanks to the SSO (Single-Sign-On) feature, you can connect securely to all your tools with a single password!

-3. The EXP: an open and connected platform at the cutting edge of innovation
+3. An open and connected platform at the cutting edge of innovation

 Based on an open architecture platform, the EXP not only makes it easier to navigate between the different modules, since navigation can now be done in a few clicks from a single platform but also provides concrete connectivity between the different modules.
 A high-performance EXP not only gathers all the modules on one platform, but it also connects the modules, even if they come from different systems and vendors!
 Indeed, equipped with ultra-intelligent connectors and receivers, the EXP allows data to flow smoothly and efficiently from one software to another.
 We will explain in more detail the benefits of such connectivity later on.